 4 Practice workshops

 Optional live work sessions to get a deep dive into important EDGY elements and practice working with Enterprise Design boards.

 About 60-90 minutes of video content and quizzes per week.
 Refine your work with feedback from your instructor and fellow students in your own time.

 Closing and outlook

-Wrap up on the final Tuesday, prepare for validation and celebrate!
+Wrap up on the final Wednesday, collect feedback, prepare for validation and celebrate!

 Learning objectives of this course: work with Enterprise Design Facets, Enterprise Elements and Relationships to: